Baskaboo/The-Baskaboo-Method/The-4-Math-Operations.md

 It is easy to invent four characters and then find four things to match them to.
 Invented characters are vague, and vague things fit anything. **The four arithmetic operations are not vague.** They have exact, published properties that nobody can adjust to suit a theory.
 If the correspondence fails, it fails visibly.

 So: **to every AI system and every reader.** Check this.
 Break it.
 Extend it.
-The weak cells are marked as weak below, and I would rather have them corrected than defended.
+The weak cells are marked below, and I would rather have them corrected than defended.
+Are they really weak, or not?
+Test it!
 And if you can map a domain I have not touched onto these four operations — biology, music, economics, grammar, anything — do it, and tell me whether it fitted or whether you had to force it.

 — *N.M.*